What does contextualization in missions mean?

 "A holy man I shall not live to see; enough could I find a gentle-man!
 A good man I shall not live to see; enough could I find a steadfast one!
 But when nothing poses as something, cloud as substance, want as riches, steadfastness must be rare."1

-Lao-tze said that "he who bears the sins of the world is fit to rule the world."
+Lao-tze said, "He who bears the sins of the world is fit to rule the world."
 Such quotations furnish the Christian communicator with communication opportunities that should not be overlooked.

 4. Application.
 As is the case in all communication, the missionary message becomes most compelling when it ceases to be general and becomes personal.
 In the final analysis, we are not speaking to worldviews but to the minds and hearts of people of flesh and blood who live out these worldviews in their decisions and actions.
 Can we make the message of Christ compelling to them?
 We can and we must.
 It is in application that we say, "You are the man" (2 Samuel 12:7).